-Inclusion and Diversity Reference Panel
+Inclusion and Diversity Advisory Panel

 Rhonda Brighton-Hall FCPHR

-Non-Executive Director and Inclusion & Diversity Reference Panel Chair | AHRI
+Inclusion & Diversity Advisory Panel Chair, AHRI

-Rhonda is recognised as one of Australia’s foremost experts in human resources, specialising in leadership, diversity and future of work, but she is more famous for keeping the ‘human’ piece front and centre.
+Rhonda Brighton-Hall is recognised as one of Australia’s foremost experts in human resources, specialising in leadership, diversity and future of work, but she is more famous for keeping the ‘human’ piece front and centre.
 Her fundamental belief is that inclusion and good leadership are not only foundational for good people practices in organisations, but equally of more equitable and prosperous economies and communities.

+Her career has spanned four large multinationals − BHP, Sara Lee, Luxottica and CBA, living and working in Europe, Asia and the USA.
 She now works with entrepreneurs, businesses and leaders focused on improving the way we work, having founded “mwah – Making Work Absolutely Human” in late 2016.

-Dr Jacqui Abbott CAHRI
+Jacqui Abbott FCPHR

-Consultant | Jacqui Abbott Consulting
+Principal, Jacqui Abbott Consulting

 Dr Jacqui Abbott has extensive experience working across industries: in corporate roles at Allens, Shell, Orica, Arthur Andersen, EY, Grant Thornton; consulting partnerships at NBN and Newcrest Mining; and smaller consulting assignments in top 100 companies where she has created cultures that are supportive of diversity and inclusion.

-Sonja Braidner CAHRI
+Sonja Braidner CPHR

 Diversity Lead, Fire & Rescue NSW

-Prior to FRNSW Sonja worked at the University of Sydney, UNSW and Singtel /Optus in diversity leadership capacities.
-A creative and pragmatic Inclusionist, Sonja’s expertise lies in the tailored design and delivery of strategy and implementation plans to drive positive cultural change − enabling businesses and their people to share in the many successes afforded by inclusive and synergistic workplaces.
-Sonja was a founder and 1998 NSW Senate Candidate for an inclusive political party founded in response to societal issues pertaining to diversity.
+Prior to FRNSW Braidner worked at the University of Sydney, UNSW and Singtel /Optus in diversity leadership capacities.
+A creative and pragmatic Inclusionist, Her expertise lies in the tailored design and delivery of strategy and implementation plans to drive positive cultural change − enabling businesses and their people to share in the many successes afforded by inclusive and synergistic workplaces.
+Braidner was a founder and 1998 NSW Senate Candidate for an inclusive political party founded in response to societal issues pertaining to diversity.

-Rose Clements, FCPHR
+Rose Clements FCPHR

-Rose has enjoyed a 25-year career as an HR executive, spanning blue chip organisations such as Westpac, Microsoft, PricewaterhouseCoopers and ACNielsen.
-A results-focused and highly strategic HR business leader with deep experience within multi-functional and multi-site national and international businesses, Rose has proven experience in all aspects of strategic people management.
+Rose Clements has enjoyed a 25-year career as an HR executive, spanning blue chip organisations such as Westpac, Microsoft, PricewaterhouseCoopers and ACNielsen.
+A results-focused and highly strategic HR business leader with deep experience within multi-functional and multi-site national and international businesses, Clements has proven experience in all aspects of strategic people management.
 She was named "2012 Australian HR Director of the Year" at the Human Capital Awards and also received the prestigious "David Ulrich HR Leader of the Year" award from the Australian HR Institute in that same year.